Ernst Lerch: After the war

 After the German surrender in Italy (1 May 1945), Lerch fled to Carinthia in southern Austria, a region he knew well.
 There, at an alpine pasture (Möslacher Alm) near the Weissensee Lake, he was captured by a British commando on 31 May 1945.
-Lerch was captured with his comrades Globočnik, Hermann Höfle and Georg Michalsen.
+Lerch was captured with Globočnik, Hermann Höfle and Georg Michalsen.

 Being imprisoned in Wolfsberg detention centre, Lerch was interrogated by the British.
 He insisted on having spent just a short time in Lublin, and had nothing to do either with Globočnik or the mass killings of Jews in Poland.
 Lerch escaped from prison and lived in hiding from 1947 to 1950.
 He was captured again in 1950.

 In 1960, Lerch was sentenced to two years of imprisonment by a court in Wiesbaden (8JS 1145/60 StA Wiesbaden).
 In 1971, he was accused again of being involved in the Holocaust.
 The trial was held in Klagenfurt.
 His case was finally dropped on 11 May 1976 because the lack of witnesses (LG Klagenfurt: 25VR 3123/71).

 In 1980, Israeli intelligence made plans to assassinate Lerch.
-The Mossad planned to attach an explosive device to their car from a moving motorcycle and detonate it later.
+The Mossad planned to attach an explosive device to his car from a moving motorcycle and detonate it later.
 The never-implemented plan became known in 2018 after former Mossad agent Yossi Chen published documents on the operation.
 The Mossad had also planned to assassinate Franz Murer, who had been known as the "Butcher of Vilnius".
 Neither assassinations were carried out since the new Mossad chief, Yitzhak Hofi, feared that attacks on Austrian soil would endanger relations.